ethz-coss/CoCi-Software-Demonstrator/README.md

-## Demonstrator for Cityflow
+## Demonstrator for CoCi
 COSS ETHZ is building a software demonstrator on top of CityFlow to demo various traffic control algorithms.
 This repository contains the webapp code for that.
 1. A Flask server
-2. Static assets from CityFlow modified for COSS usecases
+2. Svelte app, see the set up documentation under svelte-app/README.md

 ### Running development server
 1. Create a virtual environtment and activate it